 - Antibiotics are recommended if your doctor thinks you have chronic bacterial prostatitis.
 The antibiotic course should last for 2-4 weeks.
 Antibiotics are usually advised if you have had a urinary tract infection or an episode of acute prostatitis within the previous year.
 This is to be absolutely sure that no infection is present.

 Various treatments have been tried for chronic prostatitis.
 They may benefit some people but so far there are few research studies to confirm whether they help in most cases.
 They are not 'standard' or routine treatments but a specialist may advise that you try one.

-For chronic bacterial prostatitis, possible treatments may include the following:
+Possible treatments for chronic bacterial prostatitis include the following:

 - A longer course of antibiotics.
 If the specialist suspects that you have chronic bacterial prostatitis and your symptoms have not cleared after a four-week course of antibiotics, they may suggest a longer course.
 Sometimes a course of up to three months is used.

-- Removal of the prostate (prostatectomy) may be considered if you have small stones (calculi) in the prostate.
+- Removal of the prostate (prostatectomy) may very occasionally be considered if you have small stones (calculi) in the prostate.
 It is not clear how much this may help but it has been suggested that these small stones may be a reason why some people have recurrent infections in chronic bacterial prostatitis.
-However, this is not commonly carried out and is not suitable in everyone.
+However, this is not a common type of treatment and is not suitable in everyone.
 Your specialist will advise.

 For chronic prostatitis/CPPS, possible treatments may include the following: